 Years of research go into each litter we breed.
 Then, golden retrievers are not old enough to have full health clearances per the GRCA Code of Ethics until they are at minimum 24 months of age.
 So that's two years of raising, training, loving, spoiling, and competing with a girl before we ever even know if she can or will be bred.
 She is first and foremost our family companion, not a cog in a puppy factory.

 So let's say the first two years we spend $2000 on her - food, vet care, and preventatives.
-And another $1500 on training classes and competitions.
+And another $2500 on training classes and competitions.
 Then, let's say she passes clearances (another $2000) - YAY!

 Before you ever know if you have puppies or not, most good breeders have spent additional thousands after clearances just to get their girl bred (pre-breeding bloodwork and testing, progesterone testing, travel to stud/shipped semen, AI, ultrasound, stud fee deposit, etc).
 Those fees are nonrefundable, whether you have puppies or not.
 We recently spent over $5000 on a very special breeding we'd hoped for for years just to learn there were no puppies.
 It's heartbreaking and can be financially draining.
 And if you do have puppies, the "pet" puppies were not cheaper to plan, whelp, and raise than the "show" puppies...they've all had the same time, love, and care devoted to them.